New study tracks hidden virus danger in pregnancy

 Summary

-This study follows 150 pregnant women infected with parvovirus B19 to see how often the virus passes to the fetus and what complications may arise.
+This study follows 150 pregnant women infected with parvovirus B19 to see how often the virus passes to the fetus and what complications may occur.
 Researchers will track pregnancy outcomes, newborn health, and long-term effects.
-The goal is to better understand risks and improve care for mothers and babies.
+No treatments are tested; the goal is to better understand the risks and improve care.

 Get updates